Photogenics

-Photogenics is raster graphic editing software produced by Idruna Software.
+Photogenics is a proprietary raster graphic editing software produced by Idruna Software.

 Features

 Photogenics can work with different color models like CMYK and HDR.
 Supported HDR formats include OpenEXR, TIFF, Alias, Cineon/PDX, and others.
 The program is capable of handling various RAW file formats such as those used by Canon or Nikon cameras.

 Platforms

 Photogenics was originally developed for AmigaOS and published by Almathera Systems Ltd. It was later ported to Microsoft Windows, Linux and Microsoft Pocket PC platform.
 Current version no longer supports Linux.